kohei-us/mdds/doc/multi_type_vector.rst

 Each container instance consists of an array of blocks each of which stores ``type``, ``position``, ``size`` and ``data`` members.
-In this example code, the ``type`` member is referenced to determine the block type and its logical size is inferred from the ``size`` member.
-For the numeric and string blocks, the ``data`` member is dereferenced to gain access to their respective element blocks in order to print them out to stdout inside the ``print_block`` function.
+In this example code, the ``type`` member is referenced to determine its block type and its logical size is determine from the ``size`` member.
+For the numeric and string blocks, their ``data`` members, which should point to valid memory addresses of their respective element blocks, are dereferenced to gain access to them in order to print out their contents to stdout inside the ``print_block`` function.

 Use custom event handlers
 ^^^^^^^^^^^^^^^^^^^^^^^^^